Everything You Want To Know About Being A CNA

 2) Why be a CNA?

-If you’re looking for a quick job – I say becoming a CNA might not be the right choice for you.
+If you’re looking for a quick job to pay bills for a few months becoming a CNA might not be the right choice for you.
 Going through the training is hard work; being charged with caring for sick people isn’t something to be taken with a grain of salt.
 You have to the will and desire to help people…you’ll need patience and compassion.
 You have to be committed to a physically demanding job, with little tolerance for poor work ethic.

 CNA’s don’t earn a high salary.
 You should be very aware of this.
 Many of who have been doing this for a long time notice new aides coming into the field, who get disillusioned over the pay.
 We’re paid by the hour; that rate is dependent upon several factors which include how much experience one has; what region of the country one works in and where employment is at.

 In general, CNA’s who work in long term care settings (nursing homes, assisted living) earn the least; those who work for staffing agencies and hospitals earn the most.
 Belonging to a union also has an impact upon pay.
-Overall, wages for aides range from 7.00/hr for a brand new CNA at an assisted living center, to 20.00/hr for a CNA with 20 plus yrs experience, working for an agency.
-The most common wages, I hear of, are in the area of 10.00 to 12.00/hr in all settings.
+Overall, wages for aides range from 7.00/hr for a brand new CNA at an assisted living center, to $20.00/hr for a CNA with 20 plus yrs experience, working for an agency.
+Average wages are in the area of 13.00 to 18.00/hr in all settings.
 Like I said you’re not going to get wealthy doing this work.

 3) Where can CNA’s work?